-In 2021, after delegating the Nassau County Soil and Water Conservation District (District) as the administrative entity for the grant program, the County launched the Septic Environmental Program to Improve Cleanliness (S.E.P.T.I.C.) which provides grant funding to eligible homeowners, not-for-profits, and small businesses to replace conventional septic systems and cesspools with a nitrogen-reducing system.
-The S.E.P.T.I.C. grant program is based off Suffolk County's program and consists of both State and County grants which are coupled to offer eligible property owners grants of up to \$20,000 per tax parcel.
+In 2021, to incentivize these technologies and protect the public and environmental health, Nassau County created the Septic Environmental Program to Improve Cleanliness (S.E.P.T.I.C.) which provides grant funding of up to \$20,000.00 to eligible homeowners, not-for-profits, and small businesses to replace conventional septic systems and cesspools with a nitrogen-reducing innovative and alternative onsite wastewater treatment system (IA OWTS).